Self-testing with finite statistics enabling the certification of a quantum network link: Preselection

 \section{Preselection}

 In contrast to results presented in Ref.~\cite{Rosenfeld17}, where all registered events were taken into account, here we use a pre-selected set of events to compute the Bell-CHSH violation and the subsequent self-testing fidelities of heralded atomic states.
 This selection is based on a physical model which takes into account detrimental two-photon emission effects of a single atom and allows to define pre-selection criteria, here a time-window for acceptance of photons in the BSM, to improve the fidelity of the entangled atom-atom state.
 Details can be found in the Appendix~\ref{app:Preselection}.
 Importantly, these considerations are not based on the results observed during the experiment.
 They are based on an ab-initio model of the underlying excitation and emission processes.
+Therefore, these considerations allow for the determination of a significance level and desired amount of data prior to the data acquisition stage, in agreement with the requirements of confidence intervals construction.
 This selection can then be seen as a pre-selection of the data, or equivalently, as a state preparation.
 In particular, it does not open the detection loophole or introduce expectation bias~\cite{Jenga06}.\\